 Librarian & Instructor

-John Hickok, MLIS, M.A., is a faculty Librarian/Instructor at California State University Fullerton.
+John Hickok, MLIS, MA, is a faculty Librarian/Instructor at California State University Fullerton.
 In this position since 1997, he teaches Information Literacy (library & research skills) classes, and particularly to ESL and international students from around the world.
 John holds dual masters degrees in Library & Information Science (UCLA, 1995) and Teaching English to Speaker of Other Languages (Cal State LA, 2001).
 Because of the diverse cultural populations in California, John's research area is cross-cultural comparisons of library services in other countries (particularly Asia) and the U.S. John has presented on this topic at library and ESL conferences in both the U.S. and Asia.
-He has written book chapters and journal articles, and is currently working toward a book publication.
-He is currently the 2011-2012 Chair of the American Library Association's International Relations Roundtable Reception Committee, which welcomes international librarians to ALA conferences each year.
+He has written book chapters and journal articles, and is currently working on a book publication.
+Recently, he was the 2016 Chair of the American Library Association's International Relations Roundtable, and was a 2016 Fulbright Scholar, teaching LIS in Asia (Philippines).

 Specializations: TESOL, ESL/International students, Communications.